What Causes Paralysis?

 Sustained a Spinal Cord Injury?
 Contact Us for Help.

 Big cases require big resources.
 Being involved in an accident that causes a spinal cord injury is scary, and when the consequence is paralyzation, it can make it that much more devastating.
 If you’ve been injured in an accident due to another’s negligence, we are here to help protect your rights.
-Our team of experienced attorneys will work hard for the maximum compensation you deserve.
+Our team of experienced spinal cord injury attorneys in Louisville will work hard for the maximum compensation you deserve.
 We have a proven track record of getting top results for our clients.
 We take on the most challenging cases and are here to help you.

 Contact Dolt, Thompson, Shepherd & Conway, PSC at (502) 244-7772 to learn how we may assist you.